julianxhokaxhiu/FFNx/README.md

   - for the help in getting the first iterations of FFNx running on FF8 2000/2013 release
 - [myst6re](http://forums.qhimm.com/index.php?action=profile;u=4778):
   - for the great tools like Makou Reactor, Deling and many others he did which helped a lot in improving FF8 while working on the code
-  - for the great help in the code implementing the Winamp layer being present inside FFNx
+  - for the great help in the code implementing the MINIPSF emulation layer being present inside FFNx
   - for the heavy testing and lifting of a lot of bugs being catched in FFNx, for FF8
   - for the Steam savegame logic in the manifest.xml for FF8
   - for the real-time SFX volume change for FF7